wendellpiez/XMLjellysandwich/readme.md

 Starter kit for XSLT 3.0 in the browser using SaxonJS

+## Update Dec 2022

+The demonstrations in this site may use versions of SaxonJS that are no longer current.
+They still work fine and are kept in place for study and emulation.
+But only gradually will they be migrated or updated.

+See the [Saxonica](http://www.saxonica.com) for the latest SaxonJS.

+Readme instructions below apply to the 2.2 version.

+An overhaul or reorg will update the guidance as well.

+## The name

 (Might have named it "XSLT Jump Start" except for the excellent book of that title, or XML Jigsaw, except that too is taken.
 Jelly sandwiches are simple to make, tasty, nutritious, and portable, and go fine with butter or cheese.
 Plus an XMLjellysandwich fits neatly into an XMLLunchbox, also in this repository.)

 ## Summary: